Eagle Creek Academy

 Grade 3: The Tree of Life

-Students learned about the artist Gustav Klimt and studied his famous painting The Tree of Life.
-Students used their painting skills and talent to create their own versions inspired by Klimt's masterpiece.
+Students learned about the artist Gustav Klimt and studied his famous painting The Tree of Life then used their skills and talent to create their own versions.

 Grade 4: Coil Pots for Earth Day